chaseyb/100-days-of-code/log.md

 ### Day 9 & 10: October 18, 2020
 Continued to work on V2 of my Snake game.
 I figured out how to log high scores using Pickle.
 Still playing around with FPS and clock speed that scales when a user eats an apple.

+### Day 11 & 12: October 20, 2020
+Finished version two of my Python Snake game!
+The biggest improvements I made with this version are high scores save to local storage and improved game mechanics/functionality.